Home > Health Topics > Hypertension

 3. Self-measurement of blood pressure

-Measuring your own blood pressure at home can help you stay healthy, and could give an accurate level of help determine your blood pressure in a relaxed atmosphere.
-Some people become very anxious when they visit the health care professional and their blood pressure is elevated because of the stress.
+Measuring your own blood pressure at home could give an accurate blood pressure reading as some people become very anxious when they visit the health care professional and their blood pressure is elevated because of the stress.
 This is known as "white coat hypertension."
 If you are on medication, measuring your own blood pressure can help determine your response to the medication.
 This will let you know whether your dose is appropriate or if it needs adjustment.
 Although the sphygmomanometer is the most reliable method for measuring blood pressure, there are many personal home monitors that make measuring blood pressure convenient .
 It is important to follow the manufacturer's instructions for optimal results.
 The blood pressure cuff should be of appropriate size and the batteries should be checked frequently.
 Although home monitors can be of valuable assistance, it is still most important to see your physician for appropriate follow-up.

 4. Drug Therapy

-There are many medications available to treat hypertension.
-In addition, reducing blood pressure with medications clearly decreases your risk of heart disease, kidney disease and stroke.
-Most of these agents can be taken once a day to help control blood pressure.
-Initially, the drug should be started at the lowest dose possible to l help prevent adverse effects such as too abrupt a reduction in blood pressure.
+Controlling blood pressure with medications clearly decreases your risk of heart disease, kidney disease and stroke.
+Many kinds of medication are available now, and most of these agents can be taken once a day to help control blood pressure.
+Initially, the drug should be started at the lowest dose possible to help prevent adverse effects such as too abrupt a reduction in blood pressure.
 Adjustments are usually made every one to two months depending upon tolerability and response because there are certain side effects that occur quickly and can be serious.
 It is important to remember to take your medication at the same time each day because this minimizes the fluctuation of blood pressure.
 There are times, however, when one or more agents must be used to control your blood pressure.
 Some of these agents have undesirable side effects.
 Be sure to tell your doctor if any side effects occur because he or she may be able to choose another medication for you.
 It is important to take medication consistently even if you are feeling well.

 Medications